micahdbak/exeirus/README.md

 </html>
 ```

-Then ``mkdoc`` will compile the post file with respect to the post skeleton file to create the following:
+Then ``mkblog`` will compile the post file with respect to the post skeleton file to create the following:

 ```html
 <!doctype html>